devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 You will find pointer to the mailing list on the [course page](https://devnull-cz.github.io/unix-linux-prog-in-c/).

 ### General

+Although the server will be primarily tested on Linux, it should be possible to run the server on different Unix systems, because it relies on standard set of interfaces which should have the same behavior everywhere.
+I will test the imlementation on Gentoo Linux in the lab, then possibly on different Unixes (macOS, OpenBSD, maybe Solaris).

 It must be possible to restart the server gracefully even if there are lingering client connections present at the time it is being terminated, i.e. it should not wait for the connections to close correctly